Select your base

 4) A Cultural Trip

-If you fancy a bit of culture at a time that much quieter than the peak season months of July and August, then Stratford on Avon is a beautiful place to visit.
+If you fancy a bit of culture at a time that much quieter than the peak season months of July and August, then Stratford on Avon is a beautiful place to visit on your UK autumn break.

 From our canal boat base at Stoke Prior in Worcestershire, you can cruise the Worcester and Birmingham Canal onto the Stratford Canal down to one of the UK’s most important cultural areas, mainly celebrated as the birthplace of playwright William Shakespeare.